Crowns vs. Veneers: Comparison of Costs & Benefits.

 A crown can be used to cover a tooth that has been damaged or had extensive tooth decay.
 It can also be used after a root canal procedure.

-- Invasive procedure: The tooth will have to be filed down and reshaped to fit a crow, so it is a permanent decision.
-Crowns take multiple appointments to place, as the tooth must first be prepared, an impression taken, and the crown made in a lab.
+Invasive procedure: The tooth will have to be filed down and reshaped to fit a crown, so it is a permanent decision.
+Crowns take multiple appointments to place, as the tooth must first be prepared, and an impression is taken before the crown is made in a lab.

-Most of the potential issues with crowns are related to the type of material used and fit of the crown, which can be remedied with sufficient dental experience and treatment.
+Most of the potential issues with crowns are related to the type of material used and the fit of the crown, which can be addressed with sufficient dental experience and treatment.

 Veneers can be a good option for minor repairs and imperfections of the teeth.
-Among their many advantages, veneers can:
+Among their many advantages, veneers can do the following: